 To compare, the United States currently spends about 16% of GDP on health care, while the next highest nation France, spends about 11% and, every other

 nation on earth spends less than France, even though 36 nations have better quality health care than we receive in the United States.
 And

 unlike here where many millions of citizens have no health coverage and many more have inadequate coverage, in nations with universal health care, all

 citizens are covered.
-See Chapter 9, Should We Care if Everyone has Health Care? for more information.
+See also, Should We Care if Everyone has Health Care?.

-There Homeless Veterans in America?, Chapter 57, Is Music City Becoming the Meanest City in America? and Chapter 63 Where is the Great American Dream?
+There Homeless Veterans in America? also, Is Music City Becoming the Meanest City in America? and Where is the Great American Dream?.